SBBoudreau/ETL-Project/README.md

 Kiran Mundae
 Sadie Barnett-Boudreau

-Data Sources: Zillow (API) & Realtor.com
+Data Sources: Zillow & Realtor.com

 GitHub: https://github.com/SBBoudreau/ETL-Project

 Datasets: house pricing per zip code

-Our final database could show a more complete dataset showing property pricing per zip code located in one consistent location.
+Our final database merges historical values with projected percentage change per zip code for the state of Texas.
+With this combined dataset, we will be able to see projected listing prices by zip code--which was initially only available in the Zillow dataset.

-Our final database will be relational (Postgres).
+Our final database will be relational (Postgres) because of the pre-defined housing zip codes provided in both datasets.